jaqobb/namemc/README.md

 Java wrapper for the popular Minecraft related site: https://namemc.com

 ### Purposes of this project
-API doesn't support much (but everything it actually can due to lack of API from NameMC creators).

-What are the purposes of this API you may ask.
-You can reward players on your Minecraft server that have liked your server on the NameMC.
-Besides that, you can easily handle friends of your players and add some interactaction between them, like every 5 new friends on the NameMC, player will receive 5 diamonds and so on.
+This project is supposed to give you easier access to the NameMC API.

 ### Requirements
 All you need is Java 8 and optionally Maven if you don't want to download sources on your own.

 ### How to use (Maven)
-You need to add repository to your project's pom.xml:
+You need to add repository to your project pom.xml file:
 ```xml
 <repositories>
 	<repository>